 Talk to your child about the dangers of alcohol before they start drinking.
 You can use the points below as guidance.

 - Make it clear that you disapprove.
-Research suggests that children are less likely to drink alcohol when their parents show that they don't agree with it.
+Research suggests that children are less likely to drink alcohol when their parents show that they do not agree with it.

 - Do not shout at your child, because it will make them defensive and could make the situation worse.
 Stay calm and firm.

 - Make it clear that you're there for them if they need you and answer any questions they have.

 - Talk to your child about how alcohol affects judgement.
 Drinking too much could lead them to doing something they later regret, such as having unprotected sex, getting into fights or drink driving.

 - Warn your child about the dangers of drink spiking, such as rape and sexual assault, and how to avoid it.

 - If your child wants to drink alcohol, advise them to eat something first, not drink too much and have a soft drink between alcoholic drinks.